FormidableLabs/react-native-owl/docs/introduction/getting-started.md

 ### Configuration

-Create a file called `owl.config.json` in the root of your project, next to your `package.json` (alternative locations can be specified whe using the cli).
+Create a file called `owl.config.json` in the root of your project, next to your `package.json`.
 There you will have to specify your settings for **iOS** and **Android**.
 For more information on the config file, please refer to the [configuration file](/docs/introduction/config-file) documentation.

 Below you can find an example config (can also be found in the [example app](https://github.com/FormidableLabs/react-native-owl/tree/main/example) of the repository).